speedbird620/Yet-another-simulator-chair/README.md

 _View from back._

+## Step 2: Flight control assembly

+In order to install the hall sensors, a few 3D printed items ha been designed.
+Please find the STL-files in the above repository.

 ## Current status

-The electrical design has been set and parts are orderd.
-The first CNC-cutouts will be delivered within a week or two.
+The electrical design has been verified.
+The first CNC-cutouts will be delivered ... soon.

 So stay tuned ....